foreveryone1/ObsidianNotes/1 notes/11 media/111 books/Humboldt's Gift.md

 publishdate:: 1975
 status:: Read
 rating:: Positive
-notes:: Materialism and art / hypocrisy / selling out date-read:: 20221021
+notes:: Materialism and art / hypocrisy / selling out / feeling jealous about a friend making it where you didn't date-read:: 20221021
 ISBN13:: 9780436039508
 %%